Music in the Park

 Wonderful Wednesdays concerts are from 6:30 – 7:30 p.m.

 • Aug.
-3: Duke OtherwiseA playful wordsmith, spirited performer, skilled guitarist and captivating tap-dancer, Duke sings his hilarious and imaginative songs in his distinct baritone.
+7: Duke Otherwise.
+Playful wordsmith, spirited performer, skilled guitarist and captivating tap-dancer from Madison.
+Using his distinct baritone, he sings his hilarious and imaginative songs that will delight all ages.